Responsible Gambling in Colorado

 This page provides in-depth coverage of responsible gambling options for Colorado players.

 We detail the signs to look out for to know whether you or a loved one has a gambling issue.
 After that, we examine the role of ProblemGamblingColorado.org and national helplines.
-In the end, we cover the new sportsbooks and responsible gaming policies they will implement.
+The state of Colorado recently stepped up with a responsible gaming grant to directly address the problem.

 Colorado: What is problem gambling?